 - Cat vocalisations can also tell you a lot about what they’re feeling.
 It’s a fascinating subject!
 If you’re interested, there are lots of books and interest articles that speak at length on the subject.

 - Cats don’t always land on their feet, but they do have an uncanny ability to twist their flexible bodies mid-fall and manage to do so.
 Many scientists have even studied the way they maneuver themselves while falling.
 Cat physics!

 - Kittens can’t see or hear at birth and are completely vulnerable and dependent on their mothers.
 Their eyes are shut tightly for the first few days but will generally open by their second week.
 They’re also almost painfully cute.

 Like humans, cats can often send mixed messages and their body language can be confusing.
 Sometimes their tail will be held high but they’ll be in a bad mood.
 Sometimes their whiskers will be drawn back but they’ll be perfectly happy.
-All facts presented here are generalisations, and won’t apply to every kitty-cat in every home.

 This article is a good starting point, but the best way to decode what your cat is saying to you is to watch them carefully and figure out for yourself what body positions are associated with what mood.
 In addition, studying your cat's vocalisations can also help decode what they're trying to tell you.

 Were you paying attention?
 Take this quiz to find out!view quiz statistics

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.